LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

-Melissa Kurek - Office Coordinator
+Melissa Kurek - Secretary

 Melissa Kurek has worked with the START project part-time since 2012, coming to the project with prior experience in data entry, data processing, report generation, and office logistics.
-For START, she addresses a range of administrative tasks, including reception and clerical support, data management, and coordination of financial systems.
+At START, she addresses a range of administrative tasks, including reception and clerical support, data management, and coordination of financial systems.
 She purchases, processes invoices, and prepares expenditure reports, while contributing to the management and organization of project activities.